 Clare Lockhart was name as among the 100 most influential global thinkers of 2009 and 2010 by Foreign Policy Magazine for her work on fragile states.
 She was selected as a Young Global Leader by the World Economic Forum in 2011 and serves on a number of Boards, including the Alliance for Peacebuilding, the Asia Foundation, SOLA Afghanistan and Equality for Peace and Democracy.

 Dickie has over two decades of experience in corporate, nonprofit, foundation strategy and organizational consulting.
-At SYPartners, he has led work across IBM globally, partnering with senior leaders to establish new strategies and tools to transform the way they work.
+Prior to joining McKinsey & Company, he led work across IBM globally, partnering with senior leaders to establish new strategies and tools to transform the way they work, at SYPartners.